-Radio Cache: A cache may consist of a number of portable radios, a base station, and, in some cases, a repeater stored in a predetermined location for dispatch to incidents.
+Radio Cache: A cache may consist of a number of repeater stored in a predetermined location for dispatch to incidents.

 Reception Centre: A centre established to register evacuees and to assess their needs.
-The centre is used to register evacuees for emergency shelter or, if temporary shelter is not required because evacuees will RP Incident Commander (RPIC): PMC's designated stay elsewhere, to ascertain where they can be contacted.
+The centre is used to register evacuees for emergency shelter or, if temporary shelter is not required because evacuees will stay elsewhere, to ascertain where they can be contacted.